 Espresso is not just a drink, but a gateway to many different coffee beverages we find in any cafe menu.
 If you feel some love for your coffee, this guide will teach you something very crucial – How to brew espresso precisely!

-But here, I intend to open the door not only to espresso but to a good one, and you don’t have to go to a coffee shop and pay a barista to do it for you.
-With the right tools and preparation, the world of espresso will open its doors to you, and being able to prepare a fantastic shot will be something you can brag about.
+All the variables present in this article are important points to take into account when brewing for that fantastic shot.
+Espresso making is excellent, as the drink itself is different and opens the path to other coffee drinks.
+Here, I intend to open the door not only to espresso but to a good one.
+You don’t have a need to go to a coffee shop and pay a barista to do it for you.
+With the right tools and preparation, the world of the espresso is rewarding, and being able to prepare a fantastic shot will be something you can brag about.

-But how can we begin?
+So, how do we begin?
 How can this be so easily achievable?
-Well, let’s start with the basics and move on to the advanced points.
-It won’t be easy, but once you get the hang of it, it will be natural.
+Well, let’s start with the basics and move on to the advanced.
+It won’t be easy and neither going to be tough, but once you get the hang of it, it will be natural.

 Coffee is a part of humankind, it’s been around for centuries, and more to come, and what we humans do is we keep inventing new things.